YinHK-gameDev/unity-learn/animation/Blend trees/README.md

 Eg: \
 A walking forward animation might have a velocityX of 0 and a velocityZ of 1.5, so those values should be typed into the Pos X and Pos Y number fields for the motion.

-You can change the positions of a motion by clicking on its corresponding blue dot in the diagram and dragging it around.
+You can **change the positions of a motion** by **clicking on its corresponding blue dot in the diagram and dragging it around**.
 You can also edit position coordinates of a motion in the motion list by typing in numbers in the number fields in the Pos X and Pos Y columns.

+#### Compute Positions
-The **Compute Positions** drop-down will set the positions from data of your choice obtained from the  root motions in the Animation Clips.
-The data that is available to choose from is speed, velocity x, y, or z, and angular speed in degrees or radians.
-If one or both of your parameters correspond to one of these properties, you can compute the Pos X and/or Pos Y using the Compute Positions drop-down.
+The **Compute Positions** drop-down will **set the positions** from data of your choice obtained from the **root motions in the Animation Clips**. \
+The data that is available to choose from is **speed, velocity x, y, or z, and angular speed in degrees or radians**.
+If one or both of your parameters correspond to one of these properties, you can **compute the Pos X and/or Pos Y using the Compute Positions drop-down**.

 https://docs.unity3d.com/Manual/BlendTree-2DBlending.html